-Do I have to name the perpetrator?
+Do I have to name the Respondent?

-Yes, if you want formal disciplinary action to be taken against the alleged Responding Party.
-No, if you choose to respond informally and do not file a formal complaint (but you should consult the complete confidentiality policy above to better understand the university's legal obligations depending on what information you share with different university officials).
-Reporting Parties should be aware that not identifying the perpetrator may limit the institution's ability to respond comprehensively.
+Yes, if you want formal disciplinary action to be taken against the alleged Respondent.
+No, if you choose to respond informally and do not file a formal complaint (but you should consult the complete confidentiality policy above to better understand the University's legal obligations depending on what information you share with different University officials).
+The Complainant should be aware that not identifying the Respondent may limit the institution's ability to respond quickly or comprehensively.